The Certificate 3 Guarantee supports eligible individuals to complete their first post-school certificate III qualification.

 The co-contribution fee is determined by the SAS, and may be paid on behalf of the student by the employer or another third party, but cannot be paid or waived by the SAS, or any organisation related to the SAS, unless approved by the department.

-The Queensland Government covers the full cost of training through the Certificate 3 Guarantee for high priority qualifications as part of Free tafe for Year 12 graduates.
+The Queensland Government covers the full cost of training through the Certificate 3 Guarantee for high priority qualifications as part of Free TAFE for under 25s.

 What outcomes are expected?